nbrandaleone-aws/awesome-appmesh/README.md

 - [Appmesh on ECS using CDK](https://github.com/nathanpeck/greeter-app-mesh-cdk) - An example of how to use AWS Cloud Development Kit to setup an AWS App Mesh service mesh in AWS Elastic Container Service
 - [Voter App demo](https://github.com/aws-samples/voteapp) - An example of how to use App Mesh with a typical micro-service application.
 - [Canary Deployments using App Mesh on Fargate](https://hackernoon.com/perform-canary-deployments-with-aws-app-mesh-on-amazon-ecs-fargate-3l3lo3zf8) - In this article, I will walk you through all the steps required to perform canary deployments on Amazon ECS / Fargate with AWS App Mesh.
+- [App Mesh workshop](https://github.com/brentley/appmeshworkshop) - _WIP_ This is a dedicated workshop on App Mesh.
+It will be released at ReInvent 2019, and demonstrates App Mesh on all compute options: ECS/Fargate, EC2 and EKS/Kubernetes.

 ### App Mesh for Kubernetes

 - [Tutorial for App Mesh on K8](https://docs.aws.amazon.com/en_pv/app-mesh/latest/userguide/mesh-k8s-integration.html) - The official tutorial for App Mesh on Kubernetes.
 - [Learning App Mesh on Kubernetes](https://aws.amazon.com/blogs/compute/learning-aws-app-mesh/) - A tutorial on setting up App Mesh on Kubernetes.
 - [Installing Flagger on EKS](https://github.com/weaveworks/flagger/blob/master/docs/gitbook/install/flagger-install-on-eks-appmesh.md) - Flagger is a CRD which executes automatic canary deployments for Kubernetes via a service mesh.
+- [EKS workshop and App Mesh](https://eksworkshop.com/servicemesh_with_appmesh/) - The tutorial on App Mesh, from the EKS workshop.

 ### App Mesh for EC2